solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 dn: cn=managers,ou=groups,dc=solo,dc=io
 ```

-### Secure the Virtual Service
+## Step 3: Set up LDAP authentication for the Virtual Service
 {{% notice warning %}}
 {{% extauth_version_info_note %}}
 {{% /notice %}}

-Now that we have all the necessary components in place, let use the LDAP server to secure the Virtual Service we created
+Now that we have all the necessary components in place, let's use the LDAP server to secure the Virtual Service we created
-earlier .
+earlier.

-#### LDAP auth flow
+### LDAP auth flow
 Before updating our Virtual Service, it is important to understand how Gloo Edge interacts with the LDAP server.
 Let's first
 look at the {{< protobuf
 display="LDAP auth configuration"
 name="enterprise.gloo.solo.io.Ldap"
 >}}:

-- `address`: this is the address of the LDAP server that Gloo Edge will query when a request matches the Virtual Service.
+- `address`: The address of the LDAP server that Gloo Edge will query when a request matches the Virtual Service.
-- `userDnTemplate`: this is a template string that Gloo Edge uses to build the DNs of the user entry that
+- `userDnTemplate`: A template string that Gloo Edge uses to build the DNs of the user entry or service account that
    needs to be authenticated and authorized.
-It must contains a single occurrence of the “%s” placeholder.
+It must contain a single occurrence of the “%s” placeholder.
-- `membershipAttributeName`: case-insensitive name of the attribute that contains the names of the groups an entry is
+- `membershipAttributeName`: The case-insensitive name of the attribute that contains the names of the groups an entry is a
    member of.
 Defaults to `memberOf` if not provided.
-- `allowedGroups`: DNs of the user groups that are allowed to access the secured upstream.
+- `allowedGroups`: The DNs of the user groups that are allowed to access the secured upstream.
 - `searchFilter`: The filter to use when searching for the user entry that you want to authorize.
+- `disableGroupChecking`: If set to true, disables validation for the membership attribute of the user entry.
+- `groupLookupSettings`: Configures a service account to look up group memberships from the LDAP server.
+The service account must be set up in the LDAP server.

 To better understand how this configuration is used, let's go over the steps that Gloo Edge performs when it detects a
 request that needs to be authenticated with LDAP:

 1. Look for a [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header on the request
-   and extract the username and credentials
+   and extract the username and credentials.
-2. If the header is not present, return a `401` response
+2. If the header is not present, return a `401` response.
 3. Try to perform a [BIND](https://ldap.com/the-ldap-bind-operation/) operation with the LDAP server.
-To do this, Gloo Edge
+Gloo Edge supports the following LDAP binding options:
-   needs to know the DN of the user entry.
-It will build it by substituting the name of the user (extracted from the
-   basic auth header) for the `%s` placeholder in the `userDnTemplate`.
-It is important to note that
-   [special characters](https://ldapwiki.com/wiki/DN%20Escape%20Values) will be removed from the username before performing
-   the bind operation; this is done to prevent injection attacks.
+   - **User binding**: Gloo Edge extracts the username from the basic auth header, and substitutes the name with the `%s` placeholder in the `userDnTemplate` to build the DN for the `BIND` operation.
+Note that [special characters](https://ldapwiki.com/wiki/DN%20Escape%20Values) are removed from the username before performing the `BIND` operation to prevent injection attacks.
+Instead of user binding, you can use an LDAP service account to retrieve group membership information on behalf of the user.
+   - **Service account binding**: Instead of giving each user access to the group membership information, you can use an LDAP service account to look up this information on behalf of the user.
+To authenticate with the LDAP server, you must store the LDAP service account credentials in a Kubernetes secret in your cluster.
+Then, you reference that secret in your `AuthConfig`.
+Note that you can only verify the user's group membership in the LDAP server with the service account.
-4. If the operation fails, it means that the user is unknown or their credentials are incorrect; return a `401` response
+4. If the `BIND` operation fails when using user binding, the user is either unknown or their credentials are incorrect, and a `401` response code is returned.
+If the `BIND` operations fails for the service account, a `500` response code is returned.
-5. Issue a search operation using the `searchFilter` filter for the user entry (with a [`base` scope](https://ldapwiki.com/wiki/BaseObject)) and look
+5. If the `BIND` operation is successful, issue a search operation using the `searchFilter` filter for the user entry (with a [`base` scope](https://ldapwiki.com/wiki/BaseObject)) and look
    for an attribute with a name equal to `membershipAttributeName` on the user entry.
 6. Check if one of the values for the attribute matches one of the `allowedGroups`; if so, allow the request, otherwise return a `403` response.

-#### Create an LDAP AuthConfig
+### Create an LDAP AuthConfig

-Now that we have a good understanding of how Gloo Edge interacts with the LDAP server we can create an `AuthConfig` CRD with
-our LDAP configuration:
+The steps to create an LDAP AuthConfig vary depending on which LDAP binding option you choose.

+1. Create the LDAP AuthConfig.

+   {{< tabs >}}
+   {{% tab name="User binding" %}}

    {{< highlight shell "hl_lines=10-13" >}}
 kubectl apply -f - <<EOF
 apiVersion: enterprise.gloo.solo.io/v1
 kind: AuthConfig